-Print option Setting
+Setting

-Orientation Landscape
+Landscape

-Scale to fit On
+On

-Pages wide 1
+1

-Pages tall 1 for notes (100 for all others)
+1 for notes (100 for all others)

-Margin Top 0
+0

-Margin Bottom 0.25
+0.25

-Margin Left 0.25
+0.25

-Margin Right 0.25
+0.25

-Margin Header 0
+0

-Margin Footer 0
+0

 To print very long (or very wide) spreadsheets may require some adjustments to one or more of these options.

 You may certainly print spreadsheets in the Equitable Distribution Spreadsheet using the standard, Excel print operations.